snotskie/ttrpg/md/index.md

 In general however:

 - **Conditions Tell Stories:** At minimum, Conditions provide effects.
 However, they also represent small story arcs where you face obstacles and, in spite of the Condition's effects, overcome those obstacles.
-When you fail a Check or lose a Contest and gain a Condition as a result, consider how your character feels about the situation and what the Condition means to them beyond mere effect.
+When you fail a Check and gain a Condition as a result, consider how your character feels about the situation and what the Condition means to them beyond mere effect.
 - **Conditions Build Connections:** Gaining and removing Conditions, and facing and overcoming obstacles, happen with other characters around.
 Consider, and take notes for the development of your character: Who else is around that saw the failed Check happen?
-How would your Hero feel about the lost Contest?
+How would your Hero feel about the failure?
 And how could your connections to other characters help you remove the Condition later?

 ---
 <!-- _class: rules -->